Free Products

 Tip: You can bake your cake and wait 10-15 minutes exactly for it to cool and cover ur cake into plastic wrap (gently as it's still warm) so that the condensation is trapped inside your cake.
 This locks in moisture from the heat and creates a moist soft crumb at the top.
 It's a secret I use for most of my recipes.

 You can make a flavorful cake by adding pure vanilla extract.
 I recommend using homemade vanilla or using pure or real vanilla for best results.
-Imitation doesn't taste the same.
+Imitation doesn't give the best results.
 Follow the recipe step-by-step from the directions for best results.

 Why did my frosting slide off the cake?